iqra-khan0635/angular-weather-app/README.md

 ## How to Use

 1. Clone the repository.
-2. Open the index.html in your web browser.
+2. Open the `index.html` file in your web browser.
-3. For online demo.
-Visit https://ang-weather.netlify.app/
+3. For the online demo, visit [Angular Weather App Demo](https://ang-weather.netlify.app/).

 ## Credits